-Medicare Part A does not have a premium, and Medicare Part B premiums come from your Social Security benefits.
+Medicare Part A does not have a premium for most individuals, and Medicare Part B premiums come from your Social Security benefits.
 Private insurance companies provide coverage for Medicare Advantage and Medicare Parts C and D so that you can pay premiums directly to them.
 Optionally, you can discuss deducting premiums from Social Security benefits to your provider.

-Does Medicare Part A Cover Emergency Room visit in Silver Spring, MD?
+Does Medicare Part A cover the emergency room visit in Silver Spring, MD?

 Medicare Part A will only cover emergency room visits if you’re admitted to the hospital.
 It will also cover medication administered during inpatient care.
 It also covers nursing, home care, and hospice care related to hospitalization.

-Medicare Part A might cover medications if you’re admitted to the hospital but not for an ER visit or regular prescriptions.
-For prescription drug coverage, consider a Medicare Part D plan.
+Medicare Part A might cover medications while admitted to the hospital but not for an ER visit or regular prescriptions.
+For prescription drug coverage, consider a Medicare Part D or Medicare Advantage plan.

 How does Part D of Medicare work in Silver Spring, MD?